 My mom’s fresh apple cake is a long standing favorite in our house!
 It’s a old fashioned and moist cake, full of apples, pecans, and cinnamon which is perfect for snacking, for breakfasts and brunches, or for anytime you need a piece of cake.
 So grab a spoon and a bowl, because there is no mixer required or a need to preheat the oven, and get ready to start a new tradition in your house.

 There are a few signs of fall around here.
 The leaves starting to change colors.
 Cooler nights.
 Shorter days.
 The arrays of winter squashes at the farmer’s markets.
-And a tray of my mom’s recipe for Fresh Apple Cake.
+And a tray of my mom’s recipe for her simple apple snack cake.

 That’s how I really know it’s fall.
 When I pull out the recipe and my apple peeler and, before long, my kitchen is full of the smells of butter and cinnamon and apples.
 Then it’s fall.